Easy Baked Spaghetti Casserole with a meaty sauce layered between spaghetti and cheese….like a spaghetti Lasagna only easier to make!

 Baked Spaghetti Casserole

-- 1 pound ground chicken beef or turkey
+- 1 pound ground chicken beef, or turkey 93/7 fat content

 - 2 tablespoons olive oil